fortinet/github-action-version-pr/README.md

 ## PR template

 The PR template is a yaml file that stores pre-configurations for the pull request and can be referenced in a handy way.
-It requires the template yaml file to be located in the same project where the GitHub workflow uses this action.
+If provided, it requires the template yaml file to be located in the same project where the GitHub workflow uses this action.

 ### Template structure